mnlipp/jgrapes/WebConsole.md

 <img src="WebConsole-pic1.png" width="75%" alt="Web Console Demo">

-(A live demo configuration of the portal is available at [demo.jgrapes.org](https://demo.jgrapes.org/).)
+(A live demo configuration of a console is available at [demo.jgrapes.org](https://demo.jgrapes.org/).)

 A JGrapes Web Console consists &mdash;from the user's point of view&mdash;